cabforum/servercert/docs/BR.md

 Confirming the Applicant's control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to a DNS TXT Record Email Contact for the Authorization Domain Name.

-The same email MAY be sent to multiple recipients as long as all recipients are DNS TXT Record Email Contacts for the Authorization Domain Name being validated.
+Each email MAY confirm control of multiple ADNs, provided that each email address is a DNS TXT Record Email Contact for each ADN being validated.
+The same email MAY be sent to multiple recipients, provided that each email address is a DNS TXT Record Email Contact for each ADN being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

+Effective March 15, 2026, this method SHOULD NOT be used to issue Subscriber Certificates.

+Effective March 15, 2028:
+- The CA MUST NOT rely on this method.
+- Prior validations using this method and validation data gathered according to this method MUST NOT be used to issue Subscriber Certificates.

 ##### 3.2.2.4.15 Phone Contact with Domain Contact